-1. Instructional Role and Responsibility of the Faculty:
+1. Instructional Role and Responsibility of the Faculty.

-Each Faculty member is expected to contribute to the Department, College, Campus and University according to the terms and conditions of his/her letter of appointment.
-High quality teaching and scholarly activity are expected of all tenured and tenure-track Faculty members.
-Full-time non-tenure track Faculty are expected to stay current in their fields of discipline and are encouraged to participate in teaching and research projects that have an impact on their primary role of teaching.
+Each Faculty member is expected to contribute to the Department, College, Campus, and University according to the terms and conditions of his/her letter of appointment.
+High quality teaching and scholarly activity are expected of all T/TT Faculty members.
+FTNTT Faculty are expected to stay current in their fields of discipline and are encouraged to participate in teaching and research projects that have an impact on their primary role of teaching.

-Service to the Campus in the form of informal advising and participation in scheduling is expected of all tenured and tenure-track Faculty.
+Service to the Campus in the form of informal advising and participation in scheduling is expected of all T/TT Faculty.
 Special or outstanding service above and beyond that which is typical may be considered during the review of a Faculty member, but service alone will not reduce the expectations of scholarship, quality teaching, research and/or creative activity.

-A Student Survey of Instruction ("SSI") is required in each course in each semester and will be conducted under the auspices of the Assistant/Associate Dean pursuant to applicable University policies and procedures.
+A Student Survey of Instruction ("SSI") is required in each course in each semester and will be conducted under the auspices of the Assistant Dean pursuant to applicable University policies and procedures.
 Faculty members must include in their syllabi all information required by the University.

-2. Teaching Assignments and Class Schedules:
+2. Teaching Assignments and Class Schedules.

-A. All full-time faculty members (tenured and tenure-track and FTNTT) will be equal participants in Campus discussions of scheduling and advising assignments.
+A. All full-time faculty members (T/TT and FTNTT) will be equal participants in Campus discussions of scheduling and advising assignments.
 The primary consideration for scheduling classes is student and curricular need with regard to meeting program or major requirements within a reasonable time frame.
 In addition, the scheduling of some classes may be determined by the need to serve nontraditional students.

 The faculty member's academic unit has responsibility for approving faculty to teach particular courses.
-Requests for additional course approvals shall be processed through the Assistant/Associate Dean to the academic unit.
+Requests for additional course approvals shall be processed through the Assistant Dean to the academic unit.
 Such decisions are noted in the faculty member's personnel file.
-After consultation with the faculty member involved, it is the responsibility of the Assistant/Associate Dean to make course assignments.
+After consultation with the faculty member involved, it is the responsibility of the Assistant Dean to make course assignments.
 These assignments are made upon consideration of enrollment demand and projections, faculty eligibility to teach, and other University needs.
 Last minute assignment changes may be unavoidable and/or unexpected because of higher or lower student demand, faculty illness, and other exigencies.
 Whenever faculty members are assigned to teach classes at more than one regional campus, the responsible Campus Deans confer in making the assignment.
-The individual faculty member should be consulted with regard to all assignments.
+The individual faculty member shall be consulted with regard to all assignments and any changes to assignments.
 Administrators assigned teaching responsibilities must receive approval from the academic unit in the same manner as adjunct faculty unless the administrator holds faculty rank in that academic unit.

-The Assistant/Associate Dean will consult with faculty to determine acceptable enrollment caps prior to making changes.
+The Assistant Dean will consult with faculty to determine acceptable enrollment caps prior to making changes.